Bhavnagar

 Bhavnagar is a city and the headquarters of Bhavnagar district in the Indian state of Gujarat.
-It was founded in 1723 by Bhavsinhji Gohil.
-It was the capital of the Bhavnagar princely state, which was merged into the Indian Union in February 1948.
+Bhavnagar was founded in 1723 by Bhavsinhji Gohil.
+It was the capital of Bhavnagar State, which was a princely state before it was merged into the Indian Union in February 1948.Bhavnagar currently has the 5th largest population in Gujarat.

-Bhavnagar is situated 190 kilometres away from the state capital Gandhinagar and to the west of the Gulf of Khambhat.
-It has always been an important city for trade with many large and small scale industries along with the world's largest ship breaking yard, Alang which is located 50 kilometres away.
-Bhavnagar is also famous for its version of the popular Gujarati snack 'Ganthiya' and 'Jalebi'.
+Bhavnagar is situated 190 km away from the state capital Gandhinagar and to the west of the Gulf of Khambhat.
+It has always been an important city for trade with many large and small scale industries along with the world's largest ship breaking yard, Alang which is located 50 km away.
+Historically, Bhavnagar holds the distinction of being the first princely state to voluntarily merge into the Union of India in January 1948, a move led by Maharaja Krishnakumarsinhji Gohil.